 On Iron Sharpens Iron, Dr. Dewey Roberts speaks against the Federal Vision (FV).
 Much of what he says is quite right; I think the Federal Vision is largely poison, and Dewey points out why.

 However, the fact that something is largely poison doesn’t mean that it is entirely poison.
 This fundamentalist-like assumption has produced a lot of dodgy dealings from Reformed folks, especially over the FV view of justification.
 For example, in the podcast (55:21) Dewey says final justification is not Christian because it is indistinguishable from the view of the man on the street about salvation; i.e., try your best to live well, and trust God to honor that.
-He goes on to say that any kind of final justification (even Piper’s thoroughly Reformed view [ John Piper, Does God Really Save Us by Faith Alone? in Desiring God (September 2017).] ) is indistinguishable from justification by works.
+He goes on to say that any kind of final justification (even Piper’s thoroughly Reformed view [ John Piper, Does God Really Save Us by Faith Alone? on Desiring God (September 2017).] ) is indistinguishable from justification by works.

-But this is both a shameless misrepresentation of the FV view of final justification, and the very kind of unexacting, imprecise theology of which Dewey accuses (ex) Federal Visionist Doug Wilson later on (1:14:15).
+But this is both a shameless misrepresentation of the FV view of final justification, and the very kind of unexacting, imprecise theology of which Dewey accuses (ex) Federal Visionist Doug Wilson later (1:14:15).
 In fairness to Dewey, he is by no means alone; when John Piper wrote Does God Really Save Us by Faith Alone? a large number of Reformed bloggers (primarily confessionalists) lost their minds.
-You only need to hit google for a minute to see the kind of breathless hand-wringing, finger-shaking, and general histrionics that goes on any time someone in the Reformed camp voices the opinion that works have something to do with how God judges us.
+You only need to hit google for a minute to see the kind of breathless hand-wringing, pearl-clutching, finger-shaking, and general histrionics that goes on any time someone in the Reformed camp voices the opinion that works have something to do with how God judges us.

 Take Dewey as an example.
 I assume he does not deny that there will be a final judgment in which God renders a verdict of not guilty (i.e., justified, vindicated) over everyone who is faithful to him.
 But this rendered verdict on the final day just is a final justification.
 So Dewey’s language is already very ambiguous; when he says “final justification” he means something much more than the words suggest.
 He is really wanting to say that the final justification, which he agrees does happen, is nothing more—is not in any way differently judged—than the initial justification we receive upon believing.